MD Myers: Professional

 On December 21, 2022, Myers was drafted 66th overall in the 2023 MLS SuperDraft by New York City FC.
 He signed with the club's MLS Next Pro side New York City FC II on March 31, 2023, ahead of their upcoming season.
 Myers finished the season with 19 goals in 28 appearances, winning the MLS Next Pro Golden Boot.
 Myers transferred to USL Championship side Charleston Battery on February 1, 2024.

+On December 15, 2025, Myers made the move to USL Championship side Tampa Bay Rowdies.